armno/must-watch/README.md

 ## `#music`

 - [**Tommy Emmanuel Talks Maton Guitars with Tony Polecastro**](https://www.youtube.com/watch?v=5UFa3fJPa40) - an interview of one of my favorite people: Tommy Emmanuel.
+- [**Chris Martin on Devil Pop Art & Being CEO of Martin Guitars**](https://www.youtube.com/watch?v=ONB7n-WYTQg) - I like it when they talked about guitar making is not really an "indrustry".
+Everyone shares.